Abdelrahman-Elshahed/Covid-19-Classification/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## RAG module

-The RAG pipeline retrieves relevant PubMed abstracts using FAISS and summarizes them with Azure OpenAI.
+The RAG pipeline retrieves relevant PubMed abstracts using FAISS and summarizes them with Azure OpenAI ( GPT-4 ).
 It’s used in two places:
 1) To produce an explanation alongside ML predictions (integrated mode).
 2) As a standalone chatbot endpoint (`/chat`) and Streamlit page.